cloudnativetrainings/trainings/container_fundamentals/15_logs/README.md

   ```bash
   docker logs -f redis
   ```
+  >To exit from watch mode, simply use Ctrl+c.

 ## Globally customize the log-driver
 You can costumize the log-driver in the file `/etc/docker/daemon.json` via these options: